Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

   * PC, smart phone/tablet, Raspberry Pi or over the Internet (Internet of Things).
   * Demo applications for Android, Windows Phone and iOS* are available.

-* Ready to Hack: Two Remote Control Mains Switches included
+* Ready to Hack: Two Remote Control Mains Switches included.

 * Read out and control low voltage mainstream devices,